uwmpr/ToDoList-Symbian/README.md

-A simple to do list app for symbian^3 comming coon!
+A simple to do list app for symbian^3 comming soon!